Protection from Abuse

 At the conclusion of the full hearing, the Judge will decide whether to continue the Protection from Abuse Order.
 It can continue for up to three years.

 If your child has been abused, you can file an “O/B/O”, or On Behalf Of, Petition to protect your child.
 This is true even if the child was the only person abused.
+In either of these cases, a parent can seek emergency custody in PA.

 While there is no requirement that you hire a lawyer to represent you at the full hearing,